Video: Burglar stuck in ceiling of Parkway Village store for three hours

-MEMPHIS, Tenn. — Owners of a Parkway Village convenience store say a burglary crashed through their ceiling in the middle of the night after being stuck there for several hours.
+MEMPHIS, Tenn. — Owners of a Parkway Village convenience store say a burglary crashed through their ceiling in the middle of the night after being stuck there for hours.

 The whole thing was caught on camera at the Z Market on Getwell on May 12.
 The burglar left with two hats, a can of soda, and a TV, but store owners said he caused thousands of dollars worth of damage to their building.